Read Our Stories of Learning at the Alice Smith School

 The Alice Smith School is a learning community that highly value the professional growth and development of our staff, in addition to the opportunity to offer workshops for parents on a wide range of educational topics.
 Sharing knowledge and learning together as a community is a thriving aspect of school culture that also extends more widely regionally and internationally.

 Modern, positive learning environments are being designed to be flexible and versatile with mobile and adaptable furniture.
-These types of spaces support and encourage different ways of learning and teaching, and enables collaboration,..
+These types of spaces support and encourage different ways of learning and teaching, and enables collaboration, communication and teamwork.
+Access to..

 The Alice Smith School recently received the Professional Development Quality Mark (PDQM) at the Gold level becoming the first international school to gain this quality mark.